Afrogeek254/JSON-into-python/README.md

-futher on you can write a script that pulls down the conversion information from the api once a day and save it to a JSON local file for faster access then write a function that accessess this information in a more repeatable way
+futher on you can write a script that pulls down the conversion information from the api once a day and save it to a JSON local file for faster access then write a function that accesses this information in a more repeatable way